3araht/chromatoneminipico/readme.md

 # chromatoneminipico keyboard
 chromatonemini keyboard is a simple-design Chromatone mini MIDI keyboard that covers 3 octaves (37 notes). chromatonemini was created on behalf of [Mr. Wataru Ohkawa](https://muto-method.com/en/profile.html), the inventor of chromatone.
 Mr. Ohkawa gave me permission to sell it as a keyboard kit ♪ He also provided his logo for chromatonemini.
-chromatonemfinipico is a Raspberry Pi Pico edition of chromatonemini.
+chromatoneminipico is a Raspberry Pi Pico edition of chromatonemini.

 chromatoneminipico works with PC, Mac, iPad, iPhone, and Android.